Glen Campbell: 2011–2013: Illness and retirement

-In March 2010, a then-farewell album titled Ghost on the Canvas was announced, which served as a companion to Meet Glen Campbell (2008).
+In March 2010, Campbell announced his farewell album titled Ghost on the Canvas, which served as a companion to Meet Glen Campbell (2008).

 Following his late-2010 Alzheimer's diagnosis, Campbell embarked on a final "Goodbye Tour", with three of his children joining him in his backup band.
 He was too ill to travel to Australia and New Zealand in the summer of 2012.
 His final show was on November 30, 2012, in Napa, California.
 After the end of the tour, Campbell entered the studio in Nashville to record what would be his final album, Adiós, which would not be revealed until five years later.
-According to his wife, Kim Campbell, he wanted to preserve "what magic was left", in what would be his final recordings.
+According to his wife Kim, he wanted to preserve "what magic was left" in what would be his final recordings.
 In January 2013, Campbell recorded his final song, "I'm Not Gonna Miss You", during what would be his last recording sessions.
 The song, which is featured in the 2014 documentary Glen Campbell: I'll Be Me, was released on September 30, 2014, with the documentary following on October 24.
 On January 15, 2015, Campbell and fellow songwriter Julian Raymond were nominated for Best Original Song at the 87th Academy Awards.

 In March 2016, it was confirmed that Campbell was in the final stages of Alzheimer's disease.

 On August 30, 2016, during the 10th Annual ACM Honors, Keith Urban, Blake Shelton and others performed a medley of Glen Campbell's songs in tribute to him.
-His wife Kim Campbell accepted the Career Achievement Award on his behalf.
+His wife Kim accepted the Career Achievement Award on his behalf.
 Alice Cooper described him as being one of the five best guitar players in the music industry.

 Campbell's final album, Adiós, featuring twelve songs from his final 2012–13 sessions, was announced in April 2017.
 It was released on June 9, 2017.
 Adiós was named by the UK's Official Charts Company as the best-selling country/Americana album of 2017 in Britain.